lovetravelmoney/website/_posts/2019-01-05-robert-james-about.md

 featured-img: assets/album/47389743_488857378270242_367529194856382464_o.jpg

 ---
-Hey reader,
+Hey 👋,

-My name is Robert James Gabriel, i am 25 years old.
+My name is Robert James Gabriel, I am 25 years old.
 I work as a software engineer with a focus on performance and engineering for the mobile, and web.
 So I am a kind of a nerd.

 ![](assets/album/DvNZ17WH_400x400.jpg)